Moscow Victory Day Parade: History

 The first military parade on Red Square in honor of the defeat of Nazi Germany took place with the participation of the Soviet Armed Forces and a guest appearance by a small detachment from the First Polish Army on 24 June 1945.
 It was the longest and largest parade in the Soviet capital, lasting hours and utilizing 40,000 Red Army soldiers as well as 1,850 military vehicles.
 It took place over a month after the victory actually took place on 9 May, the day of Germany's surrender.
 Intensive preparations for the parade took place in late May and early June in Moscow.
-The preliminary rehearsal of the Victory Parade took place at Khodynka Aerodrome, and the general rehearsal on Red Square on June 22.
+The preliminary rehearsal of the Victory Parade took place at Khodynka Aerodrome, and the general rehearsal on Red Square on 22 June.
 The day after the parade, a reception was held in the Grand Kremlin Palace in honor of the participants in the Victory Parade.
-After the 1945 parade, Victory Day became obsolete in the Soviet Union, with parades only being held on major jubilee, in part to make favor for the October Revolution Day parade which took place every year in the winter.
-In the decades that followed, 3 parades were held: in 1965, 1985, and 1990.
+After the 1945 parade, Victory Day became obsolete in the Soviet Union, with parades only being held on major jubilee, in part to favor the October Revolution Day parade which took place every year in the autumn.
+In the decades that followed, three parades were held: in 1965, 1985, and 1990.

 Parades were not held between 1991 and 1994, partly because First Deputy Prime Minister Gennady Burbulis thought of it as impractical primarily based on the state of the country at that time, particularly in terms of costs and expenses.
 The Victory Day Parade of 1995 was held to commemorate the golden jubilee of the Soviet victory in the war.
-It was the first one held in the newly formed Russian Federation, taking place 5 years after the fall of the Soviet Union.
+It was the first one held in the newly formed Russian Federation, taking place 4 years after the fall of the Soviet Union.
 The parade was divided into two parts, a full military parade on Poklonnaya Hill and a veterans ceremony on Red Square.
-The 2020 edition of the parade, marking the 75th anniversary of the victory over Nazi Germany, was postponed due to the coronavirus pandemic.
-It was the first time since the collapse of the Soviet Union and the resumption of military parades in 1995 that parade was to be cancelled on a holiday itself.
+Since then it began to be held every year on 9 May except during the 2020 edition of the parade marking the 75th anniversary of the victory over Nazi Germany, which was postponed to 24 June due to the coronavirus pandemic.